AndrewAcomb/KBQA-SaaS-SimpliFi/README.md

 ```
 cd kbqa-saas-flask && { curl -O http://andrewacomb.me/data.zip ; unzip data.zip ; rm data.zip ; cd models ; curl -O http://andrewacomb.me/bamnet.md ; cd ..; cd ..}
 ```
+NOTE (9/21/20)- I switched hosts for my website, and the pretrained model was lost in transition.
+You can train your own with the files in this repository if you're so inclined.
+If you aren't, I also added a demo video made shortly after the completion of this project so you can see it in action.

 #### Step 3.
 Build and run the SimpliFi Docker image